techgnosis/router/readme.md

 Laptop /etc/resolv.conf points to upstairs router because the router has no DNS forwarder

 ## WiFi
 The WiFi card is turned into an AP with `hostapd`.
-The question of how to link the wifi layer 2 with the integrated NIC is a bridge network
+The question of how to link the wifi layer 2 with the integrated NIC is a bridge network?
+I think the wifi and nic2 are bridged together?

 https://wiki.archlinux.org/title/Software_access_point